whynft/nft-gift-button-backend/README.md

 The backend represents by itself a backend for the [Rarible proposal](https://gov.rarible.org/t/nft-gift-button-grant-proposal/263).

 ## Requirement
-- Created and published Darilka contract
+- Created and published Darilka contract [backend should be aware of private key of a contract publisher, ofc]
 - todo

 ## Start